Repooc/CritMatic/README.md

 - Configuration options for more fonts, colors and more.
 - Chat Messages are gold for crits.
+- Crit log by level and ability.
+- Customizing the Crit/Normal/Heal notification message and sounds.

+## Known Issues:

+- Warlocks Healthstones don't display in the tooltip or message.
+- pets are not currently tracked in the tooltip or message.
+- Some spells like Killing Spree / Starfall show reaaly low dps because of the way the game handles them.

 ## Change Log:

+### [v0.1.5-alpha] - 8/23/2023

+#### Added

+- Added Support for Classic Era / Hardcore.

 ### [v0.1.4-alpha] - 8/23/2023